 Taking place once again at the Outer Banks Event Site (Windmill Point), located at 6906 S. Croatan Hwy. in Nags Head.
 This location is 3.2 miles south of the main Kitty Hawk Kites store at Jockey's Ridge, and is about a 10 minute drive from the indoor kite flying space at First Flight High School.
 Best of all, parking is FREE at this new location!

-Kitty Hawk Kites holds the 29th Annual Outer Banks Stunt Kite Competition on September 27th-28th 2014.
+Kitty Hawk Kites holds the 31st Annual Outer Banks Stunt Kite Competition on October 22-23rd 2016.
 Two days of competitive kite flying, team performances and kites dancing to music!